 Looking For The Cheapest And Most Conveniently Located Guitar Lessons: Oftentimes, people will choose a guitar teacher based on the cheapest price and/or the closest location to their home, work or school.
 Again, this is purely false economy, both of time and money, and they often realise it eventually, when they have tried for months or years but struggled to improve.
 That is if they are stubborn and determined enough to get that far and they don’t simply quit out of aggravation.
 You should learn from their mistake and choose your guitar teacher based on the highest quality of results, the richness of your learning experience and their genuine desire to provide you with enormous value and help you achieve everything you want to achieve with your playing, whatever that may be for you.
 There is an old saying, “if you have a ten dollar head, then buy a ten dollar helmet.”
 The same goes for everything else in life.
 You get what you pay for and take out what you put in.

 Quitting Prematurely Or Taking Lessons Sporadically: Napoleon Hill once said, “A quitter never wins and a winner never quits.”
 He was right.
 In our experience, the students who get the best results from their guitar training and who become the best and most satisfied guitar players are the ones who make a steadfast decision to stick with it throughout any difficulties, challenges and obstacles that may arise.
-Some people enquire for guitar lessons with the notion that they might try it out for a month and see how it goes.
+Some people enquire about guitar lessons at Australian Guitar Academy with the notion that they might try it out for a month and see how it goes.
 This is not a mindset that is conducive to success in anything, much less guitar playing.
 Some people want to take lessons once a fortnight or once a month.
 This simply isn’t enough of a commitment to get significant results with your guitar playing.
 To become the guitarist that you want to be, you need to throw yourself into the learning and training experience with the same determination, commitment and dedication that you would apply to anything else that really matters to you in life.

 Not Having Clearly Defined Goals: Another thing that holds people back and is completely avoidable is a lack of clearly defined goals.
 Goal setting is not difficult, but it is a discipline that is learned and does not come naturally to most people.
 One significant advantage of learning with a trained professional is that they will keep you honest in your ongoing journey toward your long term goals.
 At Australian Guitar Academy we will help you set SMART short and medium term goals that are congruent with your long term goals, work toward their achievement and then set new goals to continue moving toward your ultimate objective, whatever that is for you.